Young couples can show proof of income for housing loans, grants later: Lawrence Wong

 Today, it takes more than six weeks to work through the entire balloting process because of checks that HDB has to conduct such as the applicant's eligibility, schemes and quotas and that the ballot is fair, he added.

-"Still, I think the time taken can be significantly reduced.
-Challenged the HDB team to see if they can halve the balloting time to three weeks.
-HDB has taken on this challenge -- working through processes and hope that they will be able to announce some good news before too long," Mr Wong said.
+"Still, I think the time taken can be reduced.
+I’ve challenged the HDB team to see if we can halve the balloting time from six weeks to three weeks.
+HDB has taken on this challenge and it is working through processes, and I hope it will be able to announce some good news before too long," Mr Wong said.